 6 MPH speed limit.
 Actually we couldn't go any faster, with the canal only 50' wide and 8' deep in some places, our boat was pushing a lot of water.
 It takes 1 1/2 hours to travel the 9 miles of the canal and pass through the 9 locks.

-Monday was again an overecast day with on and off showers.
+s again an overecast day with on and off showers.
 We arrived at Sorel and the St. Lawerance river about noon with many large ships waiting to greet us.
-We turned left to the SW for a 37 mile up river trek to Montreal.
+We turned left to the SW for a 37 mile up river trek to Montreal

 As late afternoon arrived, so did the skyline of Montreal.
 We are planning on spending 3 nights here, leaving on Thursday, June 26 to start up the Ottawa River towards Ottawa.